hashicorp/terraform-provider-azurerm/website/docs/r/video_analyzer.html.markdown

 * `id` - (Required) Specifies the ID of the Storage Account that will be associated with the Video Analyzer instance.

-* `identity_id` - (Required) Specifies the User Assigned Identity ID which should be assigned to a access this Storage Account.
+* `user_assigned_identity_id` - (Required) Specifies the User Assigned Identity ID which should be assigned to a access this Storage Account.

 ---